1. Automate where it counts

 9. Track the right KPIs and maintain case histories

-Dispute management isn't static.
-Cardholder behaviour changes.
-Fraud tactics evolve.
-Network rules get updated.
+Dispute management isn’t static.
+Cardholder behaviour changes, fraud tactics evolve, and network rules get updated.
 Build a process that can adapt and evolve with the landscape.